scubbx/CouchApp-eNotes-Tutorial/source/3-Interface.rst

     }

 Elements not encircled by a gray line are files and folders we will create in the next sections.

+So, let's just open the file ``index.html`` in the folder ``./_attachments`` for editing.

+It is already filled with code which we will remove completely.
+So we will be left with an empty file.
+Now it's time to start filling in our own code!

 HTML Structure & <head>
 -----------------------